eogmartins/balfour-et-al-2025-tafs/README.md

 # Description

-This repository contains data and codes associated with the article **Release strategies affect the freshwater residence and survival of hatchery-reared juvenile Chinook salmon (Oncorhynchus tshawytcha)**.
+This repository contains data and codes associated with the article [**Release strategies affect the freshwater residence and survival of hatchery-reared juvenile Chinook salmon (Oncorhynchus tshawytcha)**](https://doi.org/10.1093/tafafs/vnaf009)

 **IMPORTANT:** You will need to set up Git LFS when cloning this repository.
 This is required so you can download the model output file (`out_fit_dat.rds`), which is about 2GB in size.
 Once you have setup Git LFS (see instructions [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage)), issue the command `git lfs pull` in an RStudio terminal, so the output file is downloaded, rather than just the pointer file.